ekager/ekager.github.io/_posts/2021-02-12-interviewing.markdown

 ### Keep an open mind

- As I mentioned above, my only criterium for new roles were really that I knew more than 0 people within the company and the team seemed nice to work with.
+ As I mentioned above, my only criteria for new roles was really that I knew more than 0 people within the company and the team seemed nice to work with.
 I was coming from a product team and I thought that was what I wanted to keep doing, but after hearing about teams that were working on things much different than my old role, my mind was definitely opened a bit.
 It can be easy to lean on your current competencies and map them directly to a new role, but there’s also value in considering trying something pretty different to change pace.

 ### Lean on your network